SalesforceSFDC/Lightning-Components/Handling Events with Client-Side Controllers.md

 })
 ```
 * The handleClick action uses `event.getSource()` to get the source component that fired this component event.
 In this case, the source component is the `<lightning:button>` in the markup.
+* The code then sets the value of the text component attribute to the value of the button’s label attribute.
+The text component attribute is defined in the <aura:attribute> tag in the markup.

+### Accessing Component Attributes
+In the handleClick function, notice that the first argument to every action is the component to which the controller belongs.
+One of the most common things you'll want to do with this component is look at and change its attribute values.
+* `cmp.get("v.attributeName")` returns the value of the attributeName attribute.
+* `cmp.set("v.attributeName", "attribute value")` sets the value of the attributeName attribute.